Chisanan232/multirunnable/README.md

 Program still could run without any refactoring and doesn't need to modify anything. <br>
 Want change to use other way to run?
 Change the Running Mode, that's all.

+    ⚠️ Parallel, Concurrent and GreenThread are in common but Asynchronous isn't.
+    From above all, we could change the mode to run the code as the running strategy we configure.
+    However, it only accepts 'awaitable' function to run asynchronously in Python.
+    In the other word, you must remember add keyword 'async' before function which is the target to run with multirunnable.

 ## Usage

 This package classifies the runnable unit to be Executor and Pool.<br>
-It also supports something operator with running multi-works simultaneously like Lock, Semaphore, Event, etc.
+It also supports doing some operators with running multiple tasks simultaneously like Lock, Semaphore, Event, etc.

 * Runnable Components